Comic Mart: The split: Comic Mart vs. Comicbook Marketplace

 Landau/Titan Distributors and Barrow/Fantasy Domain basically alternated months in 1980, with Titan Distributors staging five Comic Marts — including the special April "convention" — at their favored location, Central Hall Westminster; while Fantasy Domain staged seven Comicbook Marketplace events at Lyndhurst Hall.

 In 1981, bi-monthly Comic Marts were being held in Central Hall Westminster, with Barrow's Comicbook Marketplace taking the alternating months.
 Paul Gravett began his career managing the Fast Fiction table at the bimonthly Comic Marts.
 Gravett invited artists to send him their homemade comics, which he would sell from the Fast Fiction table with all proceeds going to the creator.
 The Comic Mart Fast Fiction table lasted at least through the 1987 show.

 The Comic Mart of 16 October 1982, featured a "Teach-In and Work-In" sponsored by the Society of Strip Illustration, with a number of creators from 2000 AD talking and presenting about their work.

 The 1983 London Comic Mart, held October 15 again at Central Hall Westminster, was the host convention for the Eagle Awards, which were presented by Alan Moore and Dave Gibbons.
 (The British Comic Art Convention disappeared after the 1981 show, and the United Kingdom Comic Art Convention didn't start up until 1985, so there were no actual comic book conventions being held in London during this time.)

 Comic Marts held in 1984 included the 2 June event; guests included John Ridgway, Gary Russell, and Richard Marson.
-The 8 December 1984, Comic Mart was billed as an "Ecape Event," and featured the creators of Escape magazine, including Eddie Campbell, Glenn Dakin, Phil Elliott, Hunt Emerson, Rian Hughes, Ed Pinsent, and Savage Pencil.
+The 8 December 1984, Comic Mart was billed as an "Escape Event," and featured the creators of Escape magazine, including Eddie Campbell, Glenn Dakin, Phil Elliott, Hunt Emerson, Rian Hughes, Ed Pinsent, and Savage Pencil.

 Both Titan Distributors and Fantasy Domain were still going strong in 1989, when they continued to host competing marts on alternating months.
 At some point before 1989, Barrow moved his Comicbook Marketplaces from Lyndhurst Hall to Camden Centre.
 They later moved to the Royal National Hotel.